daviderestivo/galactic-emacs/README.md

 adding your personal information and rename it to `~/.emacs.d/personal.el`.

+Please specify in `personal.el` the additional packages you might want to install.
+An example is included.

 ## Enable pdumper
 If you're running Emacs >= 27 then you can enable pdumper support.
 In order to do so, once you have cloned the Galactic Emacs distribution